charliegerard/Epoc.js/README.md

 This framework provides an interface to access data from the Emotiv EPOC brain sensor using Node.js.

-To use this framework, you're gonna need an EPOC or EPOC+ that you can buy [here](https://emotiv.com/).
+To use this framework, you're gonna need an EPOC / EPOC+ or Insight that you can buy [here](https://emotiv.com/).

 Originally based on the [epocutils library](http://stephaneag.github.io/epocutils/) by [@StephaneAG](https://github.com/stephaneAG)